 A Quick Avocado Primer

-Races are a broader classification than varieties or cultivars.
+Subspecies are a broader classification than varieties or cultivars.
 They encompass plants (or animals) that have developed in response to their natural environment in isolation from other populations of the species.

 Let’s look at the avocados you are probably most familiar with first: Hass avocados.
 These are the ones that turn black when they are ripe, and are the most popular variety for making guacamole during the Super Bowl.

-They are from the Guatemalan race.
+They are from the Guatemalan group.